 In the state of Florida, a status offense is a juvenile offense that would not be a crime if the offender was an adult.
 Examples of status offenses include:

 - Underage smoking or drinking

 Typically, status offenses are not processed by the juvenile justice system and are instead handled by a social services agency, unless the minor child is a repeat offender with previous violations.
-However, that does not mean you should not consult with the Law Firm of Lee Viacava.
-Please call the office so we can answer your questions and help your family with the process.
+However, that does not mean you should not consult with the Lee Viacava Law Firm.
+Please call the office so that attorney Lee Viacava can answer your questions.

 Can A Minor Be Charged As An Adult?

 In certain circumstances and if the minor child is 14 years of age or older, a criminal prosecutor may request that a minor child be charged as an adult.
 The crime must be classified as a special felony.
 Special felonies include:

 - Use of a firearm to commit a crime